getify/foi-lang/formalization-work/Foi-Specification.md

 the annotated type when the expression evaluates.
 Emission is the default; omitting it is the deliberate act.

-**A failed assertion aborts the run.** It produces no value, no `Left`, and no effect.
-No handler catches it, no arm receives it, and nothing downstream executes.
-The abort names the source position of the annotation that failed.
+**A failed assertion performs `Effect.Sys.Fatal.Assertion`** (§6.13.5).
+The payload names the annotated type, the value, and the annotation's source position; the declared resume type is the annotated type.
+The runtime's handler terminates the run, naming that position.

-This is the first construct in Foi that terminates a run abnormally, and §6.1.1's guarantee stands.
+§6.1.1's guarantee stands.
 That guarantee rules out an ambient error *path* -- a route by which failure arrives as something surrounding code receives, and which every expression must therefore be written to account for.
-An abort opens no such route: no view widens, no return type gains an arm, and no composition changes shape.
+A fatal ambient opens no such route: the default terminates, so code that installs nothing accounts for nothing.
+No view widens, no return type gains an arm, and no composition changes shape.

+**A program may handle it.** A `~<*` over `Effect.Sys.Fatal.Assertion` receives the perform and resumes with a value of its choosing -- a `Left` the call site is written to expect, a fallback, anything. §6.13.5 does not check a resumed ambient value against the declared resume type, so the resumed value need not satisfy the annotation that failed.
+Downstream of such a handler the view is a claim the program has explicitly declined to enforce; that is the trade the handler buys, and it is confined to the region the handler covers.

+Nothing was compiled on the assumption.
+The rule below forbids reading an assertion as license for a representation choice, since it may not have been emitted.
+And an assertion exists because §9.7.6 could not prove the claim -- a failure means the view was already wrong, and terminating would not make it right.

 **Assertions subtract verification, never semantics.** A program that runs to completion with emission enabled behaves identically with it